Have you ever sat down with the intention to write a good song but didn't actually have a thing to write about?

 Songs About Family: having your first child, love for your parents, love for your siblings, a family cookout, having your family's back in a fight, not liking your family members, providing for your family, hiding a family, trying to do better for your family.

-Songs About Revenge: getting revenge, a time when someone saught out revenge against you, regretting getting revenge, how an enemy will never get revenge on you, the flaws of vengeance.
+Songs About Revenge: getting revenge, a time when someone sought out revenge against you, regretting getting revenge, how an enemy will never get revenge on you, the flaws of vengeance.

 Songs About Death: recent loss of a loved one, wishing death on someone, death around the world, death from hate crimes, suicide, death personified.